mandle420/DCS_Standalone_on_linux/README.md

 Use Envision to setup your VR Headset.
 You'll also want to have Steam and SteamVR setup as they're needed to calibrate in envision)

+Set the wine version to Proton-Experimental.
+Right click the game DCS profile, select configure, and then click the runner options tab, set the wine version to proton-experiemental.
+The other prefixes did not work for VR. (this will require steamvr and proton experimental already setup in steam)

-In lutris, select DCS, click the arrow beside Play, and select Configure, then under the Game Options tab, add
+then under the Game Options tab, add
 ```--no-launcher --force_enable_VR --force_OpenXR```
 in the arguments field.